prescient-design/jamun/README.md

 By default, all run outputs will be saved to `outputs` in the current directory.

+We also provide sample SLURM scripts for training on clusters in `slurm`[(figures/jamun-results.png)]

 ## Inference

 To sample conformations from the test set peptides once you have a trained model,